taptap/policies/README.md

-# policies
+# TapTap Policies

-Our policies you may want to know, including terms, privacy, safety
+Our policies you may want to know, including terms, privacy, safety.

+This repo is now under actively contruction.